 “The reading process does not end with comprehension.
 In the adult world, people do not ask friends or colleagues to recall specific information from a book or article they have read.
-Instead, they ask for an opinion on a lead story, or for analysis of the latest Wall Street trend, or for an interpretation of a controversial article…”, said Karen Tankersley in her book “Literacy Strategies for Grades 4-12: Reinforcing the The Threads of Reading”.
+Instead, they ask for an opinion on a lead story, or for analysis of the latest Wall Street trend, or for an interpretation of a controversial article…”, said Karen Tankersley in her book “Literacy Strategies for Grades 4-12: Reinforcing The Threads of Reading”.

-There are lots of ways to incorporate ELA and social studies in classrooms, but planning for this, however, is not always easy, especially teachers only have a short amount of time with students every week.
+There are lots of ways to incorporate ELA and social studies in classrooms, but planning for this, however, is not always easy, especially since teachers only have a short amount of time with students every week.
 Therefore, as teachers and curriculum designers, we also look for different ways that could blend each aspect of ELA learning with your social studies lessons.

-For example, after assigning students an informational text, we have them research about the topic, talk about what they have learn, then students can write or create a poem and present their publication to the class.
+For example, after assigning students an informational text, we have them research about the topic, talk about what they have learned, then students can write or create a poem and present their publication to the class.

 Check out the video below to see how our Walk of Fame looks like!